-Two recently published chemical reaction kinetics studies examples are introduced from researchers at Bristol-Myers Squibb, Scripps, and University of Wisconsin.
-The examples highlight how in situ FTIR spectroscopy was used in conjunction with traditional offline analytical techniques to gain valuable insight, mechanistic understanding, and model validation of the chemical reactions being studied.
+Two recently published chemical reaction kinetics studies examples are introduced by researchers at Bristol-Myers Squibb, Scripps, and the University of Wisconsin highlighting how ATR-FTIR spectroscopy was used in conjunction with HPLC and NMR to gain valuable insight, mechanistic understanding, and model validation of the chemical reactions being studied.

 Scientists must work with speed and accuracy to create commercially viable processes at multiple scales.
 Deliveries are made under stringent regulatory conditions.
 This is done with limited time and material available for detailed scientific investigations.
 This complex set of demands means scientists must find innovative methods to ask and answer the big questions.
 The references and resources below describe how scientists are approaching the this demanding challenge.

 - Reaction mechanism viability, conversion, and selectivity often remain unknown until late in the development cycle